milestone-computer-science-society/Milestone-ComSci-Society/Servers/Node_Express_Basics/README.md

 ## Prerequisites
 - Have [Node.js](https://nodejs.org/en/) installed on your machine
 - Have already read and understood the 'Node HTTP server' section
-- Have some basic JavaScript knowledge
+- Have already read and understood the 'JavaScript Basics' section

 ## Getting started
 1. Clone or download this repository on your machine